trombik/motbot/docs/README.md

 The bot does not follow anyone.

-The bot does not reply to users when mentioned without a pre-defined hash tag.
+The bot does not reply to users when mentioned without a pre-defined hashtag.

 ## Tweets